 Also on Crete’s north coast are the neighboring beach towns of Agios Nikolaos and Elounda.
 Only ten minutes apart, Agios Nikalaos offers more of a local vibe, while Elounda is more centered around seasonal holiday resorts.
 They both feature beautiful scenery, luxury hotels, and boat access to the enchanting historical island of Spinalonga.
 On Crete’s southern coast, the laid-back beach towns of Sfakia and Loutro offer a decidedly different vibe, with more backpackers and fewer 5-stars.
 Both towns are along the water taxi route that runs along the island’s more remote southern beaches; Sfakia is easier to get to and has more facilities, but those travelers in search of a quiet stay will prefer the beautiful beach bay of Loutro, lined with small quaint hotels and restaurants.

-Toward the center of the island, in the wine country south of Heraklion, the picturesque restored village of Archanes is charming and friendly, with great food and drinks, mountainous hiking trails on the slopes of mount Giouhtas, and a few small but noteworthy museums.
+Toward the center of the island, in the wine country south of Heraklio, the picturesque restored village of Archanes is charming and friendly, with great food and drinks, mountainous hiking trails on the slopes of mount Giouhtas, and a few small but noteworthy museums.
 With most of its buildings having recently been returned to traditional Cretan architecture, Archanes has been awarded the title “the best restored village in Europe”.
-Also toward the center of the island but closer to Rethymnon is Margarites, a beautiful traditional village with wonderful Byzantine churches and a history of pottery and ceramics that spans centuries.
+Also toward the center of the island but closer to Rethymno is Margarites, a beautiful traditional village with wonderful Byzantine churches and a history of pottery and ceramics that spans centuries.
 Both villages make a great choice for either a day visit or for a village stay with a historical feel.